dsyste20/demoWerkroosterBeheer/README.md

 * Q3 2024: Introduce an automated backup system for the database.

 ### Contributing
-Contributions to the WerkroosterBeheer System are welcome.
-Please read the CONTRIBUTING.md file for guidelines on how to contribute.
+Contributions & Ideas to the WerkroosterBeheer System are welcome.

 ## License
 This project is made for Ad.